Successful ERP implementations are executed in phases. With each phase comes a set of deliverables, exit criteria and best practices.

 An important success factor for the optimize phase is performance benchmarking.
 While you probably did performance testing in earlier phases of the project, it’s not until real users are acting in the production environment with real data that true performance can be measured.
 Continuing to monitor and improve performance after go-live is crucial to maximizing ERP business benefits.

-Other ERP Implementation Success Factors
+Other ERP Implementation Best Practices

 While we did not mention all the success factors for each implementation phase, this post should give you a high-level overview.
 Many of the success factors we didn’t discuss are activities that span the entire project and cannot be confined to a particular phase.